plotzing/plotzing/README.md

 **_Keep in mind, however, that animated graphs are still in the very early beta stages, and customization options are somewhat limited.
 Regression lines in scatterplots are not currently supported, animated bar plots cannot yet show individual datapoints or use setanimationid, and line plots cannot be animated.
 Also, keep in mind that some axis label bugs have been documented when using the animation feature on Linux operating systems.
 To save animations, see the "Saving Graphs and Animations" heading below._**

 ## **Generating Simple-Slopes Plots**
+*NOTE: A simple-slopes plot bug was identified on 06/09/2026 and patched in the latest version.
+Please update Plotzing if you haven't already done so.*

 Simple-slopes plots, commonly used to depict interactions involving continuous variables, allow you to visualize the effects of one continuous independent variable among those at, above, or below the mean on a second continuous variable (e.g., the relationship between self-esteem and motivation among those at, above, or below the mean on self-efficacy).
 Simple slopes can be generated in Plotzing when using the **`graph_scatterplot()`** function using the commands **`showsimpleslopes=TRUE`** or **`showsimpleslopesplots=TRUE`**, as in the following example: